daniel-ordonez/daniel-ordonez/content/blog/the-essence-of-todays-marketing.md

 imageAlt: 'A dog thinking on value and trust'
 published: true
 ---
+**TL;DR** Marketing happens as a direct response to the need for differentiation but with so many similar options on the market today, generic marketing strategies are not enough, you have to integrate a more personal and human touch; charismatic brands that know how to build trust in a relationship of value become irreplaceable for the consumer.

-The concept of marketing is quite broad.
+## The concept of marketing is quite broad.

 Although some people maintain the impression that it only covers advertising and sales, in reality, marketing is more like an umbrella covering a variety of practices, tools, and theories.